AlbanyCompSci/AHS-Freshman-Debates-2015/README.md

-'AHS Freshman Debates project.
-2015.'
+AHS Freshman Debates project.
+Using Django for development.